Alhj/1dv610_L_3/README.md

 # main cinario

-* 1. start with user whants to see snipps
+* 1. start with user whants to view snipps
 * 2. user press the see snipps link
 * 3. Users see all the snipps

+## US 2 listSnipps by type

+* 1. User Whant to Whants to view snipps
+* 2. User press the see snipps link
+* 3. User Chose with Code type with a switch type of diffrent code and press find Snipps
+* 4. User get all snipps from the switch
-## US 2 AddSnip
+## US 3 AddSnip

 * 1. start with user loggin
 * 2. user press add snipps link
 * 3. fills the input form with input
 * 4. snipp save and user get a message that the snipp is created

-## US 3 User what to dealte a snipp of theres
+## US 4 User what to dealte a snipp of theres

+* 1. start with user loggin
+* 2. user press removeSnipp
+* 3. chose one of the users snipps
+* 4. the side reaload and you see that the snipp is remove

+## US 5 User whant to edit one of theres snipp

-* 1.
+* 1. start white user loggin
+* 2. user press the link edit snipp
+* 3. user chose a snipp to edit
+* 4. user change the info they whant to edit
+* 5. user press the change button and get message snipp edited

 ## Test cases